vlayer-xyz/vlayer/book/src/features/email.md

 If the email doesn't have a DKIM signature with matching signer and sender domains, it may indicate that the sender's email server is misconfigured.
 Emails from domains hosted on providers like Google Workspaces or Outlook often have a DKIM signature resembling the following:
 ```
+From: Alice <alice.xyz.com>
 DKIM-Signature: v=1; a=rsa-sha256; c=relaxed/relaxed;
-        d=***.gappssmtp.com; s=20230601; dara=google.com;
+   d=xyz-com.***.gappssmtp.com; s=20230601; dara=google.com;
    h=...;
    bh=...;
    b=...
 ```
+Note that the `d` tag domain in this example is `gappssmtp.com`, which is a Google Workspaces domain.
+The `From` header domain is `xyz.com`.
+This email will not pass the DKIM validation and fail with the `Error verifying DKIM: signature did not verify` error.

 Another potential issue is the use of subdomains.
 For example, if the email is sent from `alice@subdomain.example.com` and the `d` tag in the DKIM signature is `example.com`, the email will not be considered valid.
 Similarly, if the email is sent from `alice@example.com` and the `d` tag is `subdomain.example.com`, the email will also be invalid.

 DKIM validation will fail if the email body has been modified by a proxy server.
 The body hash included in the DKIM signature ensures the integrity of the email’s content.
 Any alteration to the body will invalidate the signature.

+## DKIM and Verifiable DNS

+The simplified flow of the DKIM signature is:
+1. The sender server has a private and public key pair.
+2. The public key is published as in DNS as a TXT record under `selector._domainkey.domain.com` where:
+   - `selector` is a unique identifier under `s=` tag in the DKIM-Signature header
+   - `_domainkey` is a fixed string
+   - `domain.com` is the sender's domain, stored in the `d=` tag in the DKIM-Signature header
+3. The email server adds a DKIM-Signature header to the email and sends it.
+4. The recipient server fetches the public key from DNS and verifies the signature.

+The last step becomes tricky: we don't have the access to DNS from the Solidity level.
+Instead, we'll have to prove that the DNS record is indeed valid and pass it together with the email to the prover contract.

+The `VDNS` (aka.
+Verifiable DNS) service exists for this reason: it uses the [DNS Queries over HTTPS (DoH)](https://datatracker.ietf.org/doc/html/rfc8484) protocol to fetch DNS records from several providers, signs them if they are valid and secure, and returns the signature together with the record.

 ## Example
-Let's say someone wants to prove they are part of company or organization.
+Let's say someone wants to prove they are part of a company or organization.
 One way to do this is to take a screenshot and send it to the verifier.
 However, this is not very reliable because screenshot images can be easily manipulated, and obviously such an image cannot be verified on-chain.

-A better option is to prove that one can send email from it's organization domain.
+A better option is to prove that one can send email from their organization domain.
 Below is a sample `Prover` contract that verifies from which domain an email has been sent.

 Below is an example of such proof generation: